'Providing clinicians with the requisite skills to excel in sports medicine'

 In order to provide optimal care for the sports person it is essential to understand key biomechanical principles and their clinical implications.
 This module will use a mix of formal lectures and practical workshops to introduce important biomechanical principles and relate them to specific practical and sporting contexts.
 This module draws upon the student's previous knowledge and skills to ensure an holistic approach to the management of the injured athlete.

-Research Project in Physical Activity and Health
+Research Project in Sports and Performance

 We recognise a range of qualifications for admission to our courses.
 In addition to the specific entry conditions for this course you must also meet the University’s General Entrance Requirements.